wcatz/XPress/README.md

 # XPress

 My go at automating the creation on Nginx server blocks and the installation of WordPress.
-Which led me easyengine, then to WordOps a for of easyengine v3.
+Which led me easyengine, then to WordOps a forl of easyengine v3.